Peristalsis

 A time-space diagram of a peristaltic wave after a water swallow.
 High-pressure values are red, zero pressure is blue-green.
 The ridge in the upper part of the picture is the high pressure of the upper esophageal sphincter which only opens for a short time to let water pass.

-Peristalsis (/ˌpɛrɪˈstælsɪs/ PERR-ih-STAL-siss, /usalso-ˈstɔːl-/ --STAWL--) is a type of intestinal motility, characterized by radially symmetrical contraction and relaxation of muscles that propagate in a wave down a tube, in an anterograde direction.
+Peristalsis (/ˌpɛrɪˈstælsɪs/ PERR-ih-STAL-siss, /usalso-ˈstɔːl-/ --STAWL--) is a type of gut motility, characterized by radially symmetrical contraction and relaxation of muscles that propagate in a wave down a tube, in an anterograde direction.
 Peristalsis is progression of coordinated contraction of involuntary circular muscles, which is preceded by a simultaneous contraction of the longitudinal muscle and relaxation of the circular muscle in the lining of the gut.

-In much of a digestive tract, such as the human gastrointestinal tract, smooth muscle tissue contracts in sequence to produce a peristaltic wave, which propels a ball of food (called a bolus before being transformed into chyme in the stomach) along the tract.
+In much of a digestive tract, such as the human gastrointestinal tract, smooth muscle tissue contracts in sequence to produce a peristaltic wave, which propels a ball of food (a food bolus) before being transformed into chyme in the stomach along the tract.
 The peristaltic movement comprises relaxation of circular smooth muscles, then their contraction behind the chewed material to keep it from moving backward, then longitudinal contraction to push it forward.
+Catastalsis is an obsolete term for the peristaltic wave.

 Earthworms use a similar mechanism to drive their locomotion, and some modern machinery imitate this design.

 The word comes from Neo-Latin and is derived from the Greek peristellein, "to wrap around," from peri-, "around" + stellein, "draw in, bring together; set in order".

 Human physiology

-Peristalsis is generally directed caudal, that is, towards the anus.
-This sense of direction might be attributable to the polarisation of the myenteric plexus.
-Because of the reliance of the peristaltic reflex on the myenteric plexus, it is also referred to as the myenteric reflex.

-Mechanism of the peristaltic reflex

-The food bolus causes a stretch of the gut smooth muscle to cause serotonin to be secreted to sensory neurons, which then get activated.
-These sensory neurons, in turn, activate neurons of the myenteric plexus, which then proceed to split into two cholinergic pathways: a retrograde and an anterograde.
+The myenteric plexus is an interconnected network of neurons that spans the part of the GI tract from the esophagus to the rectum, and is responsible for the waves of peristalsis.
+The food bolus stretches the smooth muscle of the gut causing serotonin to be secreted that activate sensory neurons.
+These neurons, in turn, activate neurons of the myenteric plexus, which then split into two cholinergic pathways: a retrograde and an anterograde.
 Activated neurons of the retrograde pathway release substance P and acetylcholine to contract the smooth muscle behind the bolus.
-The activated neurons of the anterograde pathway instead release nitric oxide and vasoactive intestinal polypeptide to relax the smooth muscle caudal to the bolus.
+The activated neurons of the anterograde pathway release nitric oxide and vasoactive intestinal polypeptide to relax the smooth muscle caudal to the bolus.
 This allows the food bolus to effectively be pushed forward along the digestive tract.
+This peristaltic reflex is also known as the myenteric reflex.